How To Make An App (In 9 Steps)

 Pfew, that’s quite a workflow!
 So what’s next?

-First, it’s important that no creative work has ever been made by following a step-by-step template.
+First, it’s important that no creative work has ever been done by following a step-by-step template.
 You now know the steps, but your implementation of those steps is what counts in making a successful app.

 Second, you need to treat your app as a business.
 It’s a business’ purpose to deliver value, and to keep the ability to deliver value by charging a fee.
 You get paid for being useful, and as a result you stay in business.
 It’s OK to play around, but it’s not a playground.

 I recommend you figure out where you are in this app making process, and take the next step as best you can.
-Keep making steps, building momentum, gaining insights, and don’t stop.
+Keep making progress, building momentum, gaining insights, and don’t stop.
 Before you know it, you’re making an impact with your app – or just have fun!

 Good luck, and happy app making!